astropi-b/astropi-b.github.io/index.md

   </div>
 </div>

-## A Personal Quote
+## A Thought-Provoking Quote

-> "In the vast expanse of the cosmos, every discovery is a reminder of our humble beginnings and the limitless possibilities that await." - Anumanchi Agastya Sai Ram Likhit
+> "An expert is a man who has made all the mistakes which can be made, in a narrow field."
+> ~ Niels Bohr

 Thank you for visiting my page.
 Feel free to connect with me to discuss ideas, research, or potential collaborations.
 Together, let's unravel the mysteries of the universe.